Your Core Is More Than Just Abs

 ✅ What’s Next?

-Now that you understand core and stability training, explore:
+Now that you understand core exercises and core stability training, explore:

 - Workout Planning & Progression